rnpsjrmun2023/rnpsjrmun2023/README.md

 ## Contact Us

-You can get in touch with us using rnpsmun2023@gmail.com
+You can get in touch with us using rnpsjrmun2023@gmail.com

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->
 ## The Tech Team
-Parth K Dubal<br>
+Anurag Samptur<br>
-Yash Anand
+Aditya S P